mmurtuza/portfolio/README.md

 # portfolio
-This Project is copied for practice peruses!
+This Project is copied for practice purposes!